 So my approach to coaching creativity is to first calm and nourish the nervous system, using creative processes that engage the whole mind/body complex, and then to explore what my client is drawn to emotionally and visually.

 So the coaching and courses I offer are not about making 'pretty art' - they are about getting back into the flow of life.
-Because by nourishing ourselves we begin to feel creative again and this allows us to regain a sense of agency: We move from feeling stuck to feeling excited and able to take action again (or even for the first time).
+Because by nourishing ourselves we begin to feel creative again and this allows us to regain a sense of agency: We move from feeling stuck to feeling excited and able to take action again.

 I'd love to know which courses to prioritise so please fill in the survey below - it only takes about 30 seconds.
 Thank you.